 Our other high profile athletes include 2013 SEA Games Gold Medalists Jesson Cid (Decathlon), Isidro Del Prado Jr. (4x400m), and former SEA Games champions Arniel Ferrera and Eduardo Buenavista.
 SEA Games medalists Donovont Ariola, Jessica Lyn Barnard, Katherine Khay Santos, and Ryan Bigyan.

 The Head Coach of the team is Sgt.
-Bernard Buen and he is assisted by Joel Deriada.
+Joel Deriada assists him and Bernard Buen.

 Coaches include head national coach Sean Guevarra (jumping), and he is assisted by former national coaches Nixon Mas (Throws), Ernie Candelario (Sprints/Middle), and Roy Vence (distance).

-Other coaches who have athletes in the team are also considered as associate coaches which a longer list is currently being prepared.
+Other coaches who have athletes on the team are also considered associate coaches, which a longer list is currently being prepared.

 The team won the overall title at the 2014 Philippine National Games, the Men’s title, and overall title at the 2015 Philippine National Open and were runners up in the women’s division.

-The real success story of the team was operating on 0 funding and up against College teams at the 2015 PSC-PATAFA Weekly Relays.
+The team’s real success story was operating on 0 funding and up against College teams at the 2015 PSC-PATAFA Weekly Relays.

-A lot of Enlisted athletes didn’t show so it was the civilian athletes that really carried the team at the Weekly Relays.
+Many Enlisted athletes didn’t show, so the civilian athletes really carried the team at the Weekly Relays.
 And the positive things promoted which we can be proud of were

 - A means of moral support for former Collegiate Stars who were balancing work and part-time training.